-- 6.5.41 The South Wales Metro, with high frequency light rail connections, will be the catalyst for the development of a sustainable, mixed use, neighbourhood in which new businesses, homes, shops and parkland will flourish in a riverside environment with excellent links to the green hillsides, the Taff & Trevithick trails and the amenities of Merthyr Tydfil Town Centre.
-Redevelopment of the area has the potential to maximise opportunities provided from planned transport infrastructure investment (increases in service capacity, Pentrebach station and park and ride improvements and a potential future new metro station) and provide a small element of retail provision to support 440 homes and employment land. - 6.5.42 Development at the 'Hoover Strategic Regeneration Area' will be informed by the development of a master plan.
+- 6.5.40 The 'Hoover Strategic Regeneration Area' (HSRA) is a key regeneration site for the County Borough.
+Merthyr Tydfil's growing reputation as an attractive, sustainable and well-connected place will be enhanced by the significant regeneration project with sustainable transport at its heart. - 6.5.41 The South Wales Metro, with high frequency light rail connections, will be the catalyst for the development of a sustainable, mixed use, neighbourhood in which new businesses, homes, shops and parkland will flourish in a riverside environment with excellent links to the green hillsides, the Taff & Trevithick trails and the amenities of Merthyr Tydfil Town Centre.
+Redevelopment of the area has the potential to maximise opportunities provided from planned transport infrastructure investment (increases in service capacity, Pentrebach station and park and ride improvements and a potential future new metro station) and provide a small element of retail provision to support 440 homes and employment land.

+- 6.5.42 Development at the 'Hoover Strategic Regeneration Area' will be informed by the development of a master plan.
 The Council has worked with Welsh Government and Transport for Wales to prepare a draft Framework Masterplan (June 2018) for the area.
 This has been informed by a proving layout that indicates densities of between 30 to 45 dwellings per hectare.
+It has also identified 6.5 1.5 hectares of vacant and underused land for new employment use at the former Hoover Factory car park and future opportunities at the Willows/Abercanaid Industrial Estate.
+The Framework Master plan also seeks to reflect sustainable placemaking principles and reflect the legacy of the Hoover Factory site.
+(FC26) - 6.5.43 The Vision for the Hoover Strategic Regeneration Area set out in the framework masterplan is:

+To create Pentrebach Village; a mixed use neighbourhood of new homes and businesses in a strong waterside environment and with excellent connectivity to the rest of the Capital City Region.

+- 6.5.44 In realising this Vision, development proposals for the Hoover Strategic

-It has also identified 6.5 hectares of vacant and underused land for new employment use at the Willows/Abercanaid Industrial Estate.
-The Framework Master plan also seeks to reflect sustainable placemaking principles and reflect the legacy of the Hoover Factory site. - 6.5.43 The Strategic Flood Consequence Assessment and additional flood modelling at Abercanaid prepared to inform the Plan has identified redevelopment sites at Dragon Parc and Land West of Gethin Street are located within or accessed from areas of flood zone C2 of the NRW Development Advice Map.
-In accordance with national policy, areas of highly vulnerable development (including residential) should not be allocated. - 6.5.44 Hydraulic modelling for the Nant Canaid prepared by the land owners of the Dragon Parc site has indicated that physical mitigation measures be implemented to bring forward acceptable proposals for residential development for parts of the site.
-Any mitigation works would need to be undertaken and a flood map challenge sought prior to any proposals for highly vulnerable development being considered.
-Consequently, the redevelopment sites west of the River Taf are not identified for residential development in the Plan, however it is hoped that acceptable development proposals would come forward during the Plan period.
+Regeneration Area should incorporate the sustainable placemaking and design requirements set out in this policy.
+These issues are covered in more detail in the HSRA framework masterplan.
+(FC11) - 6.5.45 The Strategic Flood Consequence Assessment (SFCA) and additional flood modelling at Abercanaid prepared to inform the Plan has identified redevelopment sites at Dragon Parc and Land West of Gethin Street are located within or accessed from areas of flood zone C2 of the NRW Development Advice Map.
+In accordance with national policy, areas of highly vulnerable development (including residential) should not be allocated. - 6.5.46 Hydraulic modelling for the Nant Canaid prepared by the land owners of the Dragon Parc site has indicated that physical mitigation measures are likely to be required be implemented to bring forward acceptable proposals for residential development for on parts of the site.
+Any mitigation works would need to be undertaken and a flood map challenge sought prior to any for highly vulnerable development being Consequently, the redevelopment sites west of the River Taf are not identified for residential development in the Plan, however it is hoped that acceptable development proposals would come forward during the Plan period.
 The Council will work with the land owners of these sites to bring forward acceptable development proposals.
+Further refinements to the HSRA framework masterplan may be necessary to account for flood mitigation measures, and any other appropriate issues that arise as part of future regeneration proposals.
+(FC11)